Table of Contents

 Flight Attendant Job Considerations for Pay and Benefits

-Before you see these figures and get excited about making lots of money as a flight attendant, understand that these are average salaries.
-When you’re just starting out, you’ll likely make much less.
+As you can see based on the mean wages in various states, flight attendant salaries can range from $48,000 to $117,000+.
+When you’re just starting out, though, you’ll likely make much less.
 And depending on where you live and the duties and responsibilities you have as a flight attendant, your salary will vary.

 Other factors that will impact how much you make include whether or not you have people who report to you, how long you’ve been working, and where you fly.
 Working international flights might also pay more than domestic flights.